Jenifer (singer): Philanthropy

 Jenifer is a member of the Les Enfoirés charity ensemble since 2003.

 In 2006, she also became an active patron of the charity "Chantal Mauduit" that helps kids from Kathmandu, Nepal.

 She's also involved in the French charity "Rêves" that enables sick kids to realise their dreams.

 In 2012, she sold her Chantal Thomass corset on Vestiaire Collective and managed to raise €8000 for the Telethon, a famous French charity aiming to help people with neuromuscular diseases.

+Legal issue

+In 2019, Jenifer and her partner Ambroise Freschi were convicted of assaulting a photographer.